codesurfers/codesurfers.github.io/links/index.md

 ### Version Control

 A Version Control System (VCS) is used to track changes in files.
-It also makes distributed collaborative development possible.
+Even the most trivial projects can quickly become unmanageable if a VCS is not used.
+You will need to know how to use the VCS a project is versioned with, if you want to contribute to it.

 - [Mercurial](http://hginit.com/01.html)

 Mercurial is supposedly easier to learn and use when compared to Git.
-This tutorial covers the basics of version control using Mercurial.
+This tutorial covers the fundamental idea behind version control and basic usage of Mercurial.

 - [Pro Git](http://git-scm.com/book)